MilesFarber/Pokemon-Mystery-Dungeon-Transcript/Original/Markdown/Cutscene 161 - Chapter 6 - Team Skull - Expedition members announced.md

 * * *

-`Partner Normal`

-`Partner Name`: "The Exploration Team Federation has sent a message..."
+>The Exploration Team Federation has sent a message...

-`Partner Normal`
+>

-`Partner Name`: "`Hero Name`'s team was rewarded with a bigger Treasure Bag!"
+>`Hero Name`'s team was rewarded with a bigger Treasure Bag!

-`Partner Normal`
+>

-`Partner Name`: "You can now carry more items than you could before!"
+>You can now carry more items than you could before!

 * * *